How has the industry responded to the decarbonisation plans for the UK?

 The Prime Minister’s 20 Point Plan and Energy White Paper Report stated that they aim for 600,000 heat pump installations each year by 2028.

 In 2020, engineers installed 1.7 million boilers throughout the UK.
 In comparison, we installed 30,000 heat pumps.
-(Source: Thermal Earth) Overall, there are currently around 250,000 heat pumps in operation in the UK.
+(Source: Thermal Earth) Overall, there are currently around 250,000 heat pumps operating in the UK.
 (Source: Statista)

-So, while we are making progress, the public needs to be encouraged and incentivised to move away from gas boilers, and towards electric boilers, heat pumps, hydrogen and solar.
+So, despite the progress made so far, the government need to encourage and incentivise the public to move away from gas boilers and towards electric boilers, heat pumps, Hydrogen and solar.

 To do so, they need to make these alternatives practical, realistic, and, most notably, affordable for much of the population.